Betting odds indicate Greece to stay in euro but 'Brexit' more likely

 Greece is now 2/5 to remain in the euro zone this year while the odds on Britain leaving were cut to 3/1 from 7/2, the bookmaker said.

-“Betting markets favor their euro zone membership staying intact until the end of the year at least,” Ladbrokes spokesman Alex Donohue said of Greece.
+“Betting markets favour their euro zone membership staying intact until the end of the year at least,” Ladbrokes spokesman Alex Donohue said of Greece.

 “Looking at longer term implications of the result, there’s been a marked increased in British political punters backing a Brexit this morning.”